ajtran303/banner/README.md

 ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~
  ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~

-A Ruby Module to easily pretty print horizontal rules to the Command Line.
+A Ruby program to easily pretty print horizontal rules to the Command Line.

 ::::::::::::::::::::::::::::::::::::::::